vincentchachere/Azure-Network-Protocols/README.md

 ### 7. ) Observe SSH Traffic

-<ins>EXPLANATION</ins>: Back in Wireshark, filter for SSH traffic only, or since ssh uses port 22 you can also use: `tcp.port == 22`.
+<ins>EXPLANATION</ins>: Back in Wireshark, filter for SSH (Secure Shell or Secure Socket Shell) traffic only, or since ssh uses port 22 you can also use: `tcp.port == 22`.
 SSH is similar to remote desktop, except that it is a network protocol that gives users, particularly system administrators, a secure way to access a computer over an unsecured network.
 So, instead of pinging VM2 you will SSH into VM2 from VM1.
 In other words, connect from VM1 into VM2 via SSH.

 - Click: `Green Wireshark Icon` in the top left corner of your Wireshark screen under 'Edit'.